dask/dask/docs/source/order.rst

     can terminate quickly.

-    With more detail, we compute the total number of dependencies that each task depends on (both its own dependencies, and the dependencies of its dependencies, and so on), and then we choose those tasks that drive towards results with a low number of total dependencies.
+    With more detail, we compute the total number of dependencies that each task depends on (both its own dependencies, the dependencies of its dependencies, and so on), and then we choose those tasks that drive towards results with a low number of total dependencies.
 We choose to prioritize tasks that work towards finishing shorter computations first.